Documentation

 When you archive assets, you can select specific asset state groups and sub states to include.
 The system does not affect any groups you do not select.

-To archive asset categories, types, and their associated assets, select the archive button that appears when a category or type is selected in the left-hand menu, as highlighted here:
+To archive asset types and their associated assets, select the archive button that appears when an asset type is selected in the left-hand menu, as highlighted here:

-When a category or type is archived, this becomes the unarchive button.
+When an asset type is archived, this becomes the unarchive button.

 Archive an asset type